MESE Administrator Manual

 - Capital investment of $60 is required to increase the factory capacity by one unit.

 - The layoff charge in the MacroWave industry is $50 per employee.

 - The inventory charge in the MacroWave industry is $5 per unit.

 - The initial loan limit is $25,000.

 - All companies begin with a price of $50 per MacroWave.

-The list of participants is a CSV file containing the team names, their assigned groups (a contest can have multiple groups of 4-8 teams), and their email addresses.
+The list of participants is a CSV file containing the team names, their assigned groups (a contest can have multiple groups of 4-8 teams, but they must all have the same number of members), and their email addresses.
 Optionally, the CSV file may also contain the passwords; if they are not supplied, the system generates the passwords.

 CSV files can be created with any spreadsheet program.
 There should not be any header line.
 Contest administrator(s) have an empty group name, or a group number of zero.
 The columns of that file are as follows:

 - team name, all upper case, minimum three ASCII letters or digits